Install Project Quay Using Podman on Oracle Linux

 Configure Project Quay

-Project Quay includes a tool to provide the details to setup the PostgreSQL database and generate the Quay configuration files.
-The configuration tool itself is web-based and the Quay configuration files are generated as a tar/zipped YAML file, that needs to be expanded after being moved in place.
+Project Quay includes a web-based tool for entering details to set up the PostgreSQL database and generate the Quay configuration files.
+The Quay configuration files are generated as a tar/zipped YAML file that needs to be expanded after being moved.

 1. Launch the Project Quay ConfigTool.